Best Nursing Schools in Dallas, Texas

 Average Net Price: $27,473

-At West Coast University, students are not just learning about healthcare, they are also learning to become independent managers in the field of healthcare, as well as how to take on a leadership role in the ever-evolving digital world.
+West Coast University goes beyond teaching healthcare knowledge to students.
 By combining student-centric learning with leading-edge training opportunities, West Coast University is able to transform healthcare education and set new standards for higher education.
 West Coast University is accredited through the WASC, a commission for institutional accreditation.

 11. Concorde Career College-Grand Prairie